Harnessing the Power of Spatial Data in Agriculture: In-depth Conversations with Leading AgriTech Experts

 As Precision Farming revises and upgrades its platform, Willis and his team review the open-source specifications, and look at how they can move to use the new framework.
 With multiple legacy integrations to support, this will be a journey, but the specifications set a clear path for industry to adopt over time.

-You can also watch the full webinar recording here
+Watch the full webinar here